dynatrace-ace-services/easy-dynatrace-with-monaco/07-delete-Config/Readme.md

        sed -i 's/Appname/'$Appname'/g' 07-delete-Config/delete.yaml;./monaco deploy -e=environments.yaml -s=free_trial 07-delete-Config;sed -i 's/'$Appname'/Appname/g' 07-delete-Config/delete.yaml

-# Automate these steps
+# In summary
-now you can import these steps in your Jenkins :
+it's what you can import in your Jenkins to automate your monitoring :

 - export the variables